colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 excellent place to look.

 ----

+[0] After I posted this blog post, Aphyr and others informed me that some of the latest multicore chips are in fact facing partial failures between cores due to voltage issues.
+This is quite interesting, because as multicore chips grow in transistor density, the distinction between parallel computing and distributed computing is becoming more and more blurred: modern multicore chips face both unbounded asynchrony (from the growing gap between levels of the memory hierarchy) and partial failure (from voltage issues).

 [1] Thanks to [Ali Ghodsi](http://www.cs.berkeley.edu/~alig/) for helping me tease out the differences between these properties.